Estimating the selection efficiency: Non trivial use cases

 \section{Non trivial use cases}

-So far, we assumed that all entries of the initial histogram had unit weight and had been selected by an independent binomial process.
-This may not be true in all cases, as it happens sometimes in high-energy physics.
-For example: \begin{enumerate} \item the initial histogram $\{(i,n_i)\}$ was obtained by scaling the simulated data sample to normalize it to some different value of the cross section.
-The histogram \emph{should not be used} to make efficiency studies!
-Rather, the efficiency should be estimated by using the \emph{original} histogram (filled with unit weights), in order to have a binomial process;
+So far, we assumed that all entries of the initial histogram had unit weight and that the events had been selected by an independent process, whose efficiency is completely uncorrelated with respect to the efficiency of the process under study (which means that it is expected to reduce the total number of events and the number of selected events in such a way that the long run success frequency remains unchanged).
+This is required to obtain a binomial process, but may not be true in all cases, as it happens sometimes in HEP problems.

+For example, if the initial sample was obtained by scaling the simulated data sample to normalize it to some different value of the cross section, it \emph{should not be used} to make efficiency studies!
+Rather, the efficiency should be estimated by using the \emph{original} sample (with unit weights), in order to have a binomial process.
+Once the efficiency is known, it may be applied to the scaled distribution to estimate the total number of surviving events.
-\item the initial histogram $\{(i,n_i)\}$ was obtained as the weighted average of several contributions (for example, by combining simulated samples corresponding to the same integrated luminosity but having very different cross sections).
-As above, the histogram \emph{should not be used} to make efficiency studies, which require the use of the original histogram (filled with unit weights);

-\item the initial histogram $\{(i,n_i)\}$ has been filled using weights $\pm1$, summing up terms which may give a positive or negative contribution to the final production probability.
-This is the case of the output from MC@NLO, and is addressed in section~\ref{sec-weights};

-\item the numbers of events before and after the cut have been obtained with a different procedure than simply counting events.
-For example, they could come from fits as in section~\ref{sec-eff-from-fits};
+The following common examples are addressed in detail below. \begin{enumerate} \item Sometimes one is interested into the overall selection efficiency for a weighted mixture of different samples.
+This is a common use case in HEP, because Monte Carlo (MC) generators are often used to produce independent samples for different processes which greatly differ in their cross section, and is addressed below in section~\ref{sec-weights}.
+Another common example in HEP is the output of MC@NLO \cite{mcatnlo}, a mixture of events with weights $\pm1$ (section~\ref{sec-posneg-weights}).

-\item the initial sample was selected by a non independent process.
-This can be important when measuring the trigger efficiency and is addressed in section~\ref{sec-trigger}. \end{enumerate}
+\item When measuring the trigger efficiency, the initial sample might be selected by a non independent process.
+This happens for example when a random trigger provides not enough events to allow for studying the efficiency of the trigger of interest, and is addressed in section~\ref{sec-trigger}. \end{enumerate}